rhit-naikv/farcode/README.md

 # Farcode

-A command-line chat application that leverages LangChain and the Groq API to interact with AI models.
+A command-line chat application that leverages LangChain and AI models to interact with the system and perform various tasks including file operations and web searches.

 ## Overview

-Farcode is a terminal-based chat interface that allows you to interact with AI models like Llama 3.3 70b.
+Farcode is a terminal-based chat interface that allows you to interact with AI models.
 It supports both single-prompt execution and interactive chat sessions with conversation history.
+The application includes secure file tools and web search capabilities.

 ## Features

 - Interactive chat mode with conversation history
 - Single-prompt execution for quick queries
+- Secure file operations (read, write, list directories)
+- Web search capabilities
 - Session-based message storage
-- Built with LangChain and Groq API
+- Built with LangChain and AI models

 ## Prerequisites

 - Python 3.8+
-- Groq API key (stored in environment variables)
+- API key for the selected model (stored in environment variables)

 ## Installation